 These will take place on Zoom with typically four hours of live tutorials each day.

 Tuition – face to face

-There will then be four face to face Contact Days at the Body Control Pilates Centre (or Edinburgh as appropriate) focusing mainly as follows:
+There will then be five face to face Contact Days at the Body Control Pilates Centre (or Edinburgh as appropriate) focusing mainly as follows:

 Day 1: Teaching Cycle & Teaching Skills.
 Review of Pelvis and Spine exercises